top of page

 '-

-This breakout explores how policy signals, emerging AI governance approaches, and ecosystem coordination can support early understanding and future adoption of content authenticity technologies.
-Discussions will focus on how policymakers, platforms, and public-interest stakeholders are assessing risks, public perception, and technology maturity, and what early signals such as guidance, pilots, and education may help inform responsible and scalable adoption over time.
+This breakout explores how policy signals and emerging AI governance approaches can inform the adoption of content authenticity technologies.
+Discussions will focus on how policymakers, platforms, and public-interest stakeholders are assessing risks, public perception, and technology maturity — and what guidance, pilots, and regulatory developments may shape responsible and scalable adoption across the region.

 Who should attend:

-For AI governance and policy teams, Platform policy, integrity, and trust & safety teams, media literacy and civil society organisations, technology and standards stakeholders
+For AI governance and policy teams; government communications and public sector digital teams; platform policy, integrity, and trust & safety teams; media literacy organisations; and technology and standards stakeholders.

 '-